Te Ara Awataha

 Want in on the action?
 Be part of our community regeneration events, meet your neighbours, and dive into the story of Te Ara Awataha.
 Get your hands dirty in the stream (literally) and be part of the next chapter in Northcote's Greenway.

-We’re calling on the community to join us in this endeavour, to regenerate this new, nature-based community space.
-Join us “behind the scenes” and see what it takes to get new ecosystems thriving!
+We’re calling on the community to join us in this endeavour, to regenerate this nature-based community space.
+Join us and see what it takes to get new ecosystems thriving!

-This is a great opportunity to connect with the community and nature and to become a highly knowledgeable, seasoned hand at native bush regeneration.
+This is a great opportunity to connect with the community and nature and become a knowledgeable, seasoned hand at native bush regeneration.

 Check out our upcoming community events.